In times of COVID-19, SGAC doesn’t stop. Make sure to check our running webinars and online events.

-I joined SGAC last spring and I participated in SG[France] in June, in Paris.
+I joined SGAC last year and I participated in SG[France] in June 2019, in Paris.
 In the past, I took part in several student associations such as the organisation of the Airexpo airshow, leading the activities of the ENAC Astro Club and working in summer camps.
 I am passionate about space exploration, astronomy and mountain activities.

 Communications Team Member

 Recently graduated from a Master’s degree in GNSS at ENAC (Toulouse), I now work at Safran Electronics and Defense as a GNSS Systems engineer in the region of Paris.
 I am truly interested in daily applications that use satellite navigation whether it is for autonomous vehicles, environment monitoring, personal wearables etc. Outside of my field of expertise and generally speaking, I am passionate about all kinds of space-related activities.

 In life, I am a risk taker and love meeting new people and changing environments.
 My whole life, I have traveled and lived abroad with my family (Vietnam, Germany, Mexico, Canada), and only came to France for University.
 This international experience is a big part of my identity, and I’ll be glad to discuss with other travel maniacs amongst you.